AI-Hypercomputer/gpu-recipes/training/a3mega/llama3-1-70b/nemo-pretraining-gke-resiliency/goodput-guide.md

 This entire Supervisor system (Sensor, Controller, Actuator, and Host Monitor DaemonSets) is designed as a modular 'Lego block'.
 While showcased here with NeMo, its components and principles can be adapted for other training frameworks by customizing the interaction points, primarily through the Actuator's remediation scripts and the policies defined in [values-supervisor.yaml](values-supervisor.yaml).

 #### Using the Supervisor with Your Custom Model
-This Supervisor system can be integrated with your custom training frameworks or models beyond the LLaMA3-1-70B NeMo example.
+This Supervisor system can be integrated with your custom training frameworks or models beyond the Llama 3.1 70B NeMo example.
 Here's a general guide:

 *   **Deployment:** The Supervisor system (Supervisor Controller and Host Monitor DaemonSets) is deployed via its dedicated Helm chart, found at [src/helm-charts/resiliency/supervisor-chart/](../../../../src/helm-charts/resiliency/supervisor-chart/).
 *   **Configuration:** Crucially, you'll need to customize the [values-supervisor.yaml](values-supervisor.yaml) file.
 This includes: